ow/samsung-frame-art/readme.md

 You can use this script with a folder of thousands of images to have your Samsung Frame TV change art constantly, for free.
 All you need is your own images!

+You can choose between a 'randomizer' mode that changes the image each time the script is run, or a bulk upload mode that puts all of your images on the TV at once and use the internal slideshow mode to have them shuffle.

 ## Using the script

 - Install the required [Python library](https://github.com/xchwarze/samsung-tv-ws-api) that accesses the Samsung TV API by running: `pip3 install "git+https://github.com/xchwarze/samsung-tv-ws-api.git#egg=samsungtvws[async,encrypted]"`